 When the install is complete, click Open.

-From this point, you can customize Kodi the way you want.
-Select the add-ons that you will use most often such as video, music, program, and pictures.
+From this point, you can customize the Kodi app the way you want.
+Select the kodi addons that you will use most often, such as video, music, program, and pictures.
 Explanations of each add-in are included in the menu.

-You can scroll through the various options available to install whichever Kodi add-ons you want.
+You can scroll through the various options available to download and install whichever Kodi addons you want.

 That’s it.
 You have now installed Kodi on your fire stick, enjoy!